kelloggm/object-construction-checker/README-LOMBOK.md

 }
 ```

-4. Add a `checkerFramework` dependency on the Typesafe Builder Checker to your `dependencies` block (this is a compile-time only dependency):
+4. Add a compile-time-only `checkerFramework` dependency to your `dependencies` block:

 ```groovy
 dependencies {